OctopusDeploy/blog/blog/2019-09/databases-with-blue-green-deployments/index.md

 ## Backfill the new column with data

-With Blue/Green deployments, the script to backfill the new column had to be run twice in our scenario.
-Even then, there is the risk of the second run taking a while or getting missing data from API requests.
-There are too many what-ifs.
-It is easy to go a little overboard thinking of all the possible scenarios.
-This is why I recommend taking the backfill script out of the equation.
-In other words, but don't write scripts to backfill `CustomerFullName`.
-Have the code backfill the data over time as well as contain the logic to handle when no data is found.
+Most backfill scripts I've seen are nothing more than a SQL Script to update the underlying data.
+With Blue/Green deployments, that script has to be run at least twice, before verification and after the swap from `Green` to `Blue`.
+That second run is probably the most risky and will require quite a bit of testing.
+It is easy to go a little overboard thinking of all the possible scenarios and possible what-ifs.

-//TODO: Reword this a bit, because we can do a backfill script, but it is done through the API not SQL
+This is why I recommend waiting to run the backfill or migration script until after the swap to `Green` to `Blue` is complete.
+In addition, don't make it a SQL script.
+Update the code to backfill the data and handle all the possible missing data scenarios.
+The backfill script should instead be a PowerShell script or a BashScript which invokes the API.

-There is not a set in stone solution on how to have the code accomplish backfilling of the `CustomerFullName` column.
+**Please Note:** There is not a set in stone solution on how to have the code accomplish backfilling of the `CustomerFullName` column.
 Every application has its own rules about patterns and practices to follow.
 I am going to suggest a couple of approaches, but use them as guidelines.
 Follow your application's patterns and practices.
 It is better to have consistency in the code than it is to do something which you feel is correct "correct."

 Some example code for this would be: